SlimGIS/UseWmts-WPF/README.md

 # Add WMTS map into your apps

-We recently added Wmts service support in our core features.
-Here is a nice [demo](https://github.com/SlimGIS/UseWmts-WPF) to show you how to use it.
-I think a sample is not enough.
-So this guide will discuss how to render a WMTS service from scratch.
-Let's first take a look at a preview here.
+<desc>This guide is going to show you how to render a WMTS service from scratch and embed the WMTS service into your GIS mapping software.</desc> Let's first take a look at a preview here.

 > This project already includes the runtime license.
 If your trial license is expired, it still can run the project by "ctrl + F5".
 Or [try executable](https://github.com/SlimGIS/UseWmts-WPF/releases).